 - Cleaning of your dog's items, like collars, leashes, and beds

-Work closely with your veterinarian if your dog develops a case of mange.
-Luckily, with modern veterinary care and medication, cases of mange are usually easily treatable.
+Work closely with your veterinarian if your dog develops a case of mite-related skin irritation.
+Luckily, with modern veterinary care and medication, cases are usually easily treatable.
 Keep in mind that dogs with poor health or compromised immune systems are at a higher risk of contracting a mite infestation.
-Sometimes, treatment needs to go on for a long time or even indefinitely.

 Transmission to Humans or Other Pets

 We've already mentioned that harmful mites can be transmitted from your dog to other dogs or pets in the house.
 But you may be wondering if it's possible for your dog to transmit mites to you or other people.